The bench press may seem simple at first glance. But nothing could be further from the truth.

 Imagine driving into the ground and transferring force up your legs, through your torso and down into your upper back and shoulders…

-...Visualize this force causing your bodyweight to shift from your legs and lower torso, to your bodyweight onto your upper back.
+…Visualize this force causing your bodyweight to shift from your legs and lower torso to your upper back.

 Think of your bodyweight pushing your shoulder blades deep into the bench.

 Of course, you’re not shifting your bodyweight, so much as your leg drive is stabilizing your torso and creating a tighter back arch.
 But who cares whether this visualization is accurate or not – What matters is that it improves your leg drive and helps you bench more.

 8. Squeeze the Bench Between Your Thighs (for narrower stances only)